Relay kids phone FAQ's: Here's what you need to know

-Does the app have to be open on my phone in order for my kid to talk to me?
+Does the app have to be open on my phone in order for my kid to contact me?

 How do I keep my kid from losing their Relay?
 Is it a wearable?

 We have wearable accessories to keep Relay right where it belongs – with your child!
 You can choose from the Loop Case to keep kids from losing their device.
 It includes a case, carabiner, and lanyard.
 Wear it, clip it to a belt loop or backpack—the possibilities are endless.
 It’s more versatile than a watch band, and way more stylish.

 Can I leave a message for my child and vice/versa?